porech/roborock-oucher/README.md

 ```
 Just replace `192.168.1.33` with your Roborock IP.

-Remember to restart the service with `service oucher restart` each time you make changes to the configuration, because the file is read on startup only.
+Remember to restart the service (or reboot the robot) each time you make changes to the configuration, because the file is read on startup only.

 ## Can I use my own screams?
 Yes!
 You can copy them into the /mnt/data/oucher/sounds folder (no MP3, just WAV).
 If you prefer to put the files in a different folder, you can customize the `soundsPath` parameter in the config file.

-Remember to restart the service with `service oucher restart` each time you add or remove a WAV file, because the list is loaded on startup only.
+Remember to restart the service (or reboot the robot) each time you add or remove a WAV file, because the list is loaded on startup only.

 We're grouping some funny sound packs [on this page](http://www.linuxzogno.org/oucher-sounds/): they're made by Oucher users with samples found on the Internet.
 If you own copyright for some of the files and you don't like them to be there, please open an issue and we'll remove them.